The Dutch House, Bristol: History

 The Dutch House (often given the prefix 'Old') was built or rebuilt as a private residence in 1676, and dominated the medieval crossroads of High St, Wine Street, Broad Street and Corn Street in the heart of ancient Bristol.

-Sitting on top of medieval vaulted stone cellars, which also ran out under Wine Street, the more prominent part of the structure was No. 1 High St. This was of rectangular plan, two bays by one, and originally five storeys tall; an attic storey was added later.
+Sitting on top of medieval vaulted stone cellars, which also ran out under Wine Street, the more prominent part of the structure was No. 1 High St. This was of rectangular plan, two bays by one, and originally five stories tall; an attic storey was added later.
 This building had facades on both Wine St and High St. The Wine St façade was two bays wide and consisted of a square bay window to the full height of the original building (except the ground floor), with a flat façade to its right.
 The High St façade consisted of a bay window, narrower than that on the Wine St façade and with splayed sides, but similar in all other respects.
 Both facades were ornately carved.

 The adjoining house at No.2 High St was incorporated into the premises at some point before 1860.
 This four-storey gabled house was considerably less ornate than No.1 and may have hinted at the design of No.1 before 1676.
 It consisted of full-width square bays to the first and second storeys, and a smaller square bay offset to the left on the third storey.
 The third storey bay was rebuilt at some point between 1847 and 1866 to make it symmetrical, and the façade of this building was changed by exposing and embellishing its frame to unify it with the rest of the building.